-Private Communication With the Child/Children (see Appendix 1, Conflict Resolution Steps) and a possible warning:-
+Private Communication with the Child/Children (see Appendix 1, Conflict Resolution Steps) and a possible warning:-

-- (It may be appropriate to provide time for the child away from the situation to calm down and reflect before talking things through). - Be clear about the behaviour that is unacceptable. - Remind the child of our Golden Rules, explain why the behaviour is unacceptable and give the consequences of further poor behaviour.
-A warning is given to the child if they continue with the inappropriate behaviour, their name, the action, time, date is recorded and they will lose 5 minutes of their Golden Time (KS1).
+- (It may be appropriate to provide time for the child away from the situation to calm down and reflect before talking things through). - Be clear about the behaviour that is unacceptable. - Remind the child of our 3 school rules, - Restorative Approach-Help the child/children to think of the changes they should make in the future e.g. 'if we could go back in time what would you do differently?'